 "Quote Unquote" phrase.

-Aitch is the most interesting name of a letter.
-All the
+Aitch is the most interesting name of a letter in the English

 others I was able to figure out or fake (except, I guess, for the